mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 #### Necessary Installations

 We need to install Node.js so that we can build web sites that interact with the IoT.
 We also need Node-RED installed so that we can process and route IoT related messages.
+We need to establish credentials at Particle and flash firmware to our device.

 0) [Follow these directions and install Node.js.](https://nodejs.org/en/download/)